104: Women of the Prehistoric Planet

 Hey, look.
 It’s a Lady Remington. –Looks like tinfoil. –It’s a steam iron. –It’s a biscuit warmer. –It’s a chrome watermelon. –It’s a metal football. –It’s one of Gallagher’s hats. –It’s any piece of alternate reality we choose it to be. –That’s no alternate piece of reality.
 That’s a battlestation.

 Lady Remington is an electric razor made by the Remington personal care company since the 1960s.
-Gallagher (full name Leo Anthony Gallagher) is a “prop” comic best known for smashing watermelons onstage with a sledgehammer.
+Gallagher, full name Leo Anthony Gallagher (1946-2022), was a prop comic best known for smashing watermelons onstage with a sledgehammer.
+The newsboy style cap and/or bowler style hat he frequently wore onstage became such a part of his image, he sold hats at his shows.
 “That’s no moon.
 That’s a battlestation” is a line from the 1977 film Star Wars.

 Looks like a great big Erector set.